MatiasSalaris/MatiasSalaris/README.md

 Welcome to my GitHub profile! 👋

-I am Matias Salaris, a passionate computer science master's student currently searching for a thesis in the field of Machine Learning, with a focus on Natural Language Processing (NLP) and image analysis techniques.
+I am Matias Salaris, a passionate computer science master's student, currently searching for a Software Engineer/Data Science job and for a thesis in the field of Machine Learning, with a focus on Natural Language Processing (NLP) and image analysis techniques.
 I am currently enrolled at the University of Milan, and I am taking a semester abroad in Copenhagen, exploring new perspectives in the world of computer science.

 ## About Me